Samy-a-dev/dog-app-dex-v01/README.md

+https://dog-app-dex-v01--t1cuse1x8s.expo.app  updated demo link, no changes were made to the aplication just may have sent an old link into submition

 # Bingo Dog Collector App 🐕

 A React Native app built with Expo that allows users to collect and discover different dog breeds.
 Features authentication with Supabase and a beautiful UI inspired by modern mobile design patterns.